 The hon.
 Lady will forgive me if I do not comment directly on security matters.

 On human rights, I hope I made it clear in my opening remarks that human rights and trade and prosperity are two sides of the same coin.
-I indicated that there is nothing to prevent human rights forming part of any agreement that we might have.
+I indicated that there is nothing to prevent human rights from forming part of any agreement that we might have.
 That is not to say that any agreement would necessarily contain clauses along those lines, but there is nothing to prevent the United Kingdom from insisting, in such an agreement, on particular measures of the sort that I think she would find very acceptable.

 I am pleased that the Government have suspended the licences for sending riot control equipment to Hong Kong.
 Are there any indications that our diplomats or, indeed, the media are being restricted in their movements on the island of Hong Kong?